stadia/activerecord-mysql2rgeo-adapter/README.md

 If you have an existing Rails app that uses Postgres, and you want to add geospatial features, follow these steps.

-First, add the `activerecord-postgis-adapter` gem to the Gemfile, and update your bundle by running `bundle install`.
+First, add the `activerecord-mysql2rgeo-adapter` gem to the Gemfile, and update your bundle by running `bundle install`.

-Next, modify your `config/database.yml` file to invoke the postgis adapter, as described above.
+Next, modify your `config/database.yml` file to invoke the mysql2rgeo adapter, as described above.

 Once you have set up your database configs, run: